AleGarAlon/gameClient/README.md

 -The combat involves a comparison of the stats of the two combatants.
 Initially, the order of turns will be assigned randomly.
 The first attacker will be known as the "Attacker," and the second will be the "Defender."

--First, the Attacker's Agility is compared to the Defender's Dexterity, with the addition of a random number to maintain the thrill of the combat and give the underdog a chance for a lucky break.
-If the Attacker wins the roll, the hit lands on the Defender, and if the Defender wins, the hit misses, and the Defender's turn begins.
+-First, the Attacker's Agility is compared to the Defender's Dexterity in a calculattion that adds randomnes to the calculation in order to give the chance to win even if you are an underdog

--When the Attacker's hit lands, a random number is generated and compared with the Attacker's Fate.
-If the Fate roll is greater, the hit becomes a piercing strike and ignores the Defender's Constitution.
-If the Fate roll fails, it is a normal hit.

--The damage from a normal hit is calculated based on the Attacker's weapon damage, their Strength, and subtracting the Defender's Constitution.
+-When the Attacker's hit lands,the damage from a normal hit is calculated based on the Attacker's weapon damage, their Strength, and subtracting the Defender's Constitution.

 ## Pages